Joao Grimaldo

-Joao Alberto Grimaldo Ubidia (born February 20, 2003) is a Peruvian footballer who plays as a winger for Latvian club Riga, on loan from the Serbian club Partizan, and the Peru national team.
+Joao Alberto Grimaldo Ubidia (born February 20, 2003) is a Peruvian footballer who plays as a winger for Czech club Sparta Prague and the Peru national team.

 Early years

 Grimaldo was born in Lima, the capital of Peru.
 His family was based in the province of Lima, Rímac, a town located in the central subregion of Metropolitan Lima, Cono Centro.

 From the first moments in which he played ball, he was inclined to practice offensive soccer.
 Although he developed his game at the María Reina del Cielo School, his first contact occurred in 2009, when a close relative created a futsal team in the Rímac District.
 He was tested to enter the lower divisions of the Atlético Ritma club.
 Colegio San Andrés was the name of the 2002 class team, created to play the Toque y Gol Cup in 2011, 2012 and 2013.
 The team won that tournament, remaining on the squad until it was 12 years old, the age at which Esther Grande de Bentín was able to sign him and the rule that governs the Peruvian Football Federation to include a footballer from that age.

 This team became part of the minor divisions of the club, after being key in various matches of the different competitions, it was in the sights of the directors of Sporting Cristal who managed to make it part of the club's reserves at the beginning of 2016.
 Jorge Soto assigned him, along with the rest of his classmates —among them Carlos Ruiz, Marlon Perea, Flavio Alcedo, Leonardo Díaz, Gilmar Paredes and Aldair Vásquez—, psychologists, personalized tutors who guided him in his studies and doctors who observed his physical growth, making him that contributed to his formation as a person and footballer.
 Together with the team from the minor divisions, he won the 2018 Under-15 Centenary Tournament and the U-18 Copa Generación in his last season with the reserve.